Pinus muricata

-Pinus muricata, the bishop pine, is a pine with a very restricted range: mostly in California, including several offshore Channel Islands, and a few locations in Baja California, Mexico.
+Pinus muricata, the bishop pine, is a species of conifer in the family Pinaceae, a pine with a very restricted range: mostly in California, including several offshore Channel Islands, and a few locations in Baja California, Mexico.
 Stands of Bishop Pine are also found in Point Reyes National Seashore, in Marin County north of San Francisco, always on the west side of the San Andreas Fault that runs through the park.
 It is always on or near the coast.

 In San Luis Obispo County it is found alone or in stands scattered on the coastal mountains and hills from Morro Bay to Shell Beach.
 A few stands of the tree are seen on the hills above the Sycamore Canyon Resort in Avila Beach.
 Bishop pine seems to prefer already disturbed, unvegetated areas where it probably faces less competition from oaks and shrubs.

 The common name "bishop pine" resulted from the tree having been first identified near the Mission of San Luis Obispo in San Luis Obispo, California.
 This tree has a large number of common names and other prior scientific names, due primarily to numerous variant forms.
 Other English names that have occasionally been used are prickle cone pine, Obispo pine, Santa Cruz pine and dwarf marine pine.

 Description

-Pinus muricata is a coniferous evergreen tree growing to a height of 15 to 26 m, rarely up to 34 m, with a trunk diameter of up to 1.2 m.
+Pinus muricata is a coniferous tree growing to a height of 15 to 26 m, rarely up to 34 m, with a trunk diameter of up to 1.2 m.
 The species is often smaller, stunted and twisted in coastal exposures.
 It is drought-tolerant and grows on dry, rocky soil.

 The needles are in pairs, green to blue-green, and 8–16 cm long.
 Cones occur in one to five clusters.
 The cones are strongly reflexed down the branch, 5 to 10 cm long; the scales are stiff, thin on the side of the cone facing the stem, but greatly thickened on the side facing away and with a stout 5 to 12 mm spine; both features adaptive to minimise squirrel predation and fire damage to the cones.
 The cones remain unopened for many years until fire or strong heat causes them to open and release the seeds.